strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ./sample-configs/step-1/configure-step
 ```

->Make sure you run configure-step scripts this from the app root because the script removes files
+>We copy and remove files relative to the app root, so make sure you do not
->based on assuming you are executing it from there.
+execute the configure-step script from any other dir.

 ###A particular step of the tutorial